Sub-replacement fertility: Tempo effect

 Total fertility rate (TFR) is affected by a phenomenon called the tempo effect, which describes "distortions due to changes in the timing of births."
 John Bongaarts and Griffith Feeney have suggested that this tempo effect is driving the decline of measured fertility rate in the developed world.
 Specifically, the trend in developed countries of having children at later ages can cause the TFR to be underestimated.
-For example, as measured by the Human Fertility Database the United States adjusted total fertility rates have been at replacement levels since 1992.
+For example, as measured by the Human Fertility Database, the United States tempo-adjusted TFR was over a 2.1 replacement level between 1992 and 2015.

 Type of partnership

 A study of the United States and multiple countries in Europe came to the result that women who continue to cohabit rather than get married after birth have significantly lower probability of having a second child than married women in all countries except those in Eastern Europe.
 Another study, on the contrary, came to the result that cohabiting couples in France have equal fertility as married ones.

 A large survey in the United States came to the result that married women had an average of 1.9 children, compared to 1.3 among those cohabiting.
 The corresponding numbers for men were 1.7 and 1.1, respectively.
 The difference of 0.6 children for both sexes was expected to decrease to between 0.2 and 0.3 over the lifetime when correcting for the confounder that married people have their children earlier in life.

 In the United States, those who cohabit without marrying had increased fertility when the male earns considerably more than the female.